Where to Find Rent Assistance During COVID-19

-If free legal help isn’t available in your area, Legal Aid programs offer free representation to certain individuals.
-You can check with the National Legal Aid & Defender Association to learn more about your options.
+If free legal help isn’t available in your area, check with the National Legal Aid & Defender Association to learn more about your options for free legal representation.

 The Bottom Line

 If you’re struggling to pay your rent due to the coronavirus pandemic or any financial hardship, it does not necessarily mean you’ll be evicted.
-Talk to your landlord, identify any local resources or assistance programs you may be eligible for, and seek legal representation.
+Talk to your landlord, identify any local resources or assistance programs you may be eligible for, and fill out the CDC’s declaration form to ensure you’re not evicted.
 There are many options to help you keep your home and avoid further distress.